rahuldave/ODSCe19-epp/performant.md

-##ok, so you want todo this
+##ok, so you want to do this

-To do it performantly, you will want to make sure you have the
+### PERFORMANTLY, AND REPRODUCIBLY

 - same random seed
 - same programming environment on multiple machines (ideally same version of OS/python-conda stack/BLAS libraries, etc)
 - then run the same code with a different parameter combination on each machine
-- deal with the possible loss of some machines in this computation (they die, you got san amazon spot instance..)
+- deal with the possible loss of some machines in this computation (they die, you got an amazon spot instance..)
 - combine all the data output from these runs to make hyperparameter choices

 ---